ifremer-bioinformatics/samba/README.md

-# nextmb
+# SAMBA
-## metabarcoding analysis workflow using nextflow
+## Standardized and Automated MetaBarcoding Analysis workflow using Nextflow

 This workflow will process paired-end metabarcoding data.